mkiesinski/earworm/README.md

 ## Hosting

 Because of certain security restrictions the chat bot needs a secure connection to the twich irc chat.

+## Using GitHub Pages

 ## Local Hosting

-Local hosting will require you to build the application and [host the files on a http server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server)/
+Local hosting will require you to build the application and [host the files on a http server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server).
+You may also choose to host these files using a cloud service such as [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteHosting.html) or [Netlify](https://www.netlify.com/)

 1. Clone or download this repository